![]() |

 This giant Potato Chip Kettle is installed in front of Martin's Potato Chips factory. [map]

 The Kettle restaurant features this giant kettle sign on its roof.
 The neon is lit at night.
 The restaurant opened in 1973 and this sign may be from then. [map] This Cauldron of Burgoo is about eight feet tall.
 It was built from plywood and fiberglass by Harry Holder Ford's auto body shop, possibly around 1982.
 It is mounted on a riding lawnmower.
 The cauldron was painted by Maglinger's Signs.
 It was driven in local parades before it was installed permanently in front of the Moonlite Bar-B-Q Inn.
+In 2023, the cauldron was flipped over during a storm.
+It is currently at a shop being repaired.
 Burgoo is a soup made from mutton, chicken, and vegetables. [map] This Mortar and Pestle sign is installed over the 10th Street Pharmacy.
 Shortly after this photo was taken in 2008, the pharmacy closed.
 The building now houses "Braid It Up", a hair salon. [map] |

-More Giant Kettles:
+More Kettles:

 Soup Kettle (Laona, WI) |